 What Should A Marketing Strategy Contain – A Newbies’ Guide

-A marketing strategy must not be confused with the marketing plan.
+Do not confuse marketing Strategies with marketing plans.
 The strategy explains what you want to achieve.
-While the marketing plan shows how will you do it.
-In short, a marketing strategy must have clear objectives and should include:
+While the marketing plan shows how to do it.
+In short, the strategy must have clear objectives and should include:

 - A sketch of your business goals;

 - Positioning the company in relation to the competition;